×

 You can expect varied pre-med coursework, such as FM1/IM1 preliminary clinical training, and many types of clerkships.
 Browse our Pre-med program and other academic opportunities to gain an advantage in the medical field.

-AICASA believes that anyone with the talent, drive, and passion to be a qualified medical practitioner should be allowed the opportunity to realize their dream.
+AUACAS believes that anyone with the talent, drive, and passion to be a qualified medical practitioner should be allowed the opportunity to realize their dream.

 The college provides a variety of undergraduate courses with an emphasis on pre-med and health science majors.
 All of which lead to an opportunity to earn an Associate of Science (AS) degree in Health Sciences and preferential admission status to an MD degree conferred by AUA College of Medicine.
-Students who are currently in the process of completing their high school studies can apply at AICASA to earn an AS in Health Sciences.
+Students who are currently in the process of completing their high school studies can apply at AUACAS to earn an AS in Health Sciences.

 To learn more about this pre-med track to the AUA School of Medicine, click here.